 - Sales comparison – based on similar property prices in the area with similar features

-- Gross rent multiplier (GRM) – ratio of property price to gross income
+- Gross rent multiplier (GRM) – the ratio of the property price to gross income

 - Value per door – compares individual unit prices within the property to another similar property

-If you want to sell your commercial property in a rush, the traditional route will no doubt be unsuitable and there are so many things to consider and learn.
+If you want to sell your commercial property in a rush, the traditional route will be unsuitable.

-Selling to a cash commercial property buyer such as Property Saviour will complete in under a month, with funds in your bank.
-We will also pay up to £1,500 towards your legal fees too.
+Selling to a cash commercial property buyer such as Property Saviour will be completed in under a month, with funds in your bank.
+We will also pay up to £1,500 towards your legal fees.

-If you’re in a tricky spot with troublesome tenants, shoddy leases or you need a quick get-out because your health is failing, we can buy your property for cash within 28 days.
+If you’re in a tricky spot with troublesome tenants, or shoddy leases, or you need a quick get-out because your health is failing, we can buy your property for cash within 28 days.